berkeley-stat243/stat243-fall-2022/howtos/accessingUnixCommandLine.md

+---
+title: Accessing the Unix Command Line
+---

 You have several options for UNIX command-line access.
 You'll need to choose one of these and get it working.

 ### Mac OS (on your personal machine):